ScorpioCoding/Scode/ReadMe.md

 -Is a file with most used Docker Compose commands.
 -You can find more info at https://makefiletutorial.com
--`Make help` will sho you the list of commands created.
+-`Make help` will sho you the list of commands created. -`choco install make`for windows OS.